 “This was made for me!” was my first thought, I knew I just had to join their training programme.
 I was a delegate on their first ever 6 month foundation training programme and I am very proud to say I have been trained and mentored by Kate, I have most certainly learned from the best in the industry.

 Photographers are often asked to describe their ‘style’- and my chosen genre is lifestyle: which means I capture images, as much as possible, as they unfold.
-I like my images to feel natural, and real.

 I love elegance and I like to capture an air of purity in my images, making the most of light and movement and showing genuine reactions and feelings as much as possible.

 But what matters the most to me is how I make you ‘feel’.
 The best photographs should cause an emotional response – make you feel happy, sad, or even nostalgic.
 Maybe even to feel like a “blubbering wreck” (quote from one client!) at the love they can visibly see in their images…

 I like to call my style "Emotive Storytelling"... my images are more than photographs, they are your stories, your memories, captured for you to hold forever.